-In COMET, rates of withdrawal of medication (32% vs. 32%) and non-cardiovascular deaths (5% vs 4%) were similar.
-Worsening heart failure was a prespecified secondary endpoint in COMET, but the result was not reported; in the older trials, there was a nonsignificant trend favoring carvedilol over immediate-release metoprolol.
+In the older trials, there was a nonsignificant trend favoring carvedilol over immediaterelease metoprolol.
 Carvedilol and immediate release metoprolol (124+/-55 mg/d) had similar effects on quality of life, but metoprolol improved exercise capacity more.
 There were no differences between the carvedilol and metoprolol groups in quality of life.

-1f.
+Key Question 1f.
 For adult patients with atrial arrhythmia, do beta blockers differ in efficacy?

 Several beta blockers have been used to reduce the heart rate in patients with atrial tachyarrhythmias and to prevent relapse into atrial fibrillation or flutter.
-A recent good quality systematic review examined 12 studies of rate control in patients with chronic atrial fibrillation.88 Atenolol, nadolol and pindolol were effective in controlling the ventricular rate, while labetalol was no more efficacious than placebo.
+A recent good quality systematic review examined 12 studies of rate control in patients with chronic atrial fibrillation.99

+Atenolol, nadolol, and pindolol were effective in controlling the ventricular rate, while labetalol was no more efficacious than placebo.

-We found one head-to-head trial comparing bisoprolol 10 mg and carvedilol 50 mg in patients subjected to cardioversion of persistent atrial fibrillation (> 7 days).89 This fair-quality, 12-month trial enrolled 90 patients (mean age=65.5; 82% male) (Evidence Tables 7 and 7a).
-Similar proportions of patients relapsed into atrial fibrillation during follow-up in the bisoprolol and carvedilol groups (53.4% vs 43.6%; p=NS).
+We found one head-to-head trial comparing bisoprolol 10 mg and carvedilol 50 mg in patients subjected to cardioversion of persistent atrial fibrillation (> 7 days).100 This fair-quality, 12-month trial enrolled 90 patients (mean age=65.5; 82% male) (Evidence Tables 7 and 7a).
+Similar proportions of patients relapsed into atrial fibrillation during follow-up in the bisoprolol and carvedilol groups (53.4% vs. 43.6%; p=NS).

-Two placebo-controlled trials evaluated beta blockers in patients with persistent atrial fibrillation.90-92 One placebo-controlled trial found that metoprolol CR/XL 100-200 mg was effective in preventing relapse of atrial fibrillation/flutter after cardioversion.
-(Evidence Table 7).^{90,91} This fair quality trial was conducted in Germany and enrolled 433 patients after cardioversion of persistent atrial fibrillation that were 70% male, with a mean age of 60.
-Over 6 months, atrial fibrillation or flutter relapse rates were significantly lower in patients taking metoprolol CR/XL (48.7% vs 59.9%; p=0.005).
+Two placebo-controlled trials evaluated beta blockers in patients with persistent atrial fibrillation.101-103 One placebo-controlled trial found that metoprolol CR/XL 100-200 mg was effective in preventing relapse of atrial fibrillation/flutter after cardioversion (Evidence Table 7).^{101, 102} This fair quality trial was conducted in Germany and enrolled 433 patients after cardioversion of persistent atrial fibrillation that were 70% male, with a mean age of 60.
+Over 6 months, atrial fibrillation or flutter relapse rates were significantly lower in patients taking metoprolol CR/XL (48.7% vs. 59.9%; p=0.005).
 This trial was not powered to detect differences in rates of mortality as a primary endpoint.
-Death was reported as an adverse event and rates were not significantly different for the metoprolol CR/XL and placebo groups (3.1% vs 0.)
+Death was reported as an adverse event and rates were not significantly different for the metoprolol CR/XL and placebo groups (3.1% vs. 0.)

-The other study examined the effects of carvedilol in managing patients with concomitant atrial fibrillation and heart failure.92 We only analyzed results from the first phase (4 months) of this two-phase study, in which carvedilol 50-100 mg was compared to placebo; both in combination with background digoxin therapy.
+The other study examined the effects of carvedilol in managing patients with concomitant atrial fibrillation and heart failure.103 This study was divided into two phases.
+The first phase involved a 4-month comparison of digoxin alone to the combination of digoxin and carvedilol and the second phase involved a 6-month comparison of digoxin alone to carvedilol alone.
 Forty-seven patients (mean age=68.5; 61.7% male) with atrial fibrillation (mean duration 131.5 weeks) and heart failure (predominantly NYHA class II-III; mean LVEF=24.1%) were enrolled in this fair-quality study.
-Carvedilol significantly lowered the 24-hour ventricular rate (data nr; p=0.0001) and improved mean LVEF scores (30.6% vs 26%; p=0.048) and severity of symptoms/functional capacity on a 33-point scale (6 vs 8; p=0.039).
+When added to digoxin, carvedilol significantly lowered the 24-hour ventricular rate (65.2 vs. 74.9bpm; p=<0.0001) and improved mean LVEF scores (30.6% vs. 26%; p=0.048) and severity of symptoms/functional capacity on a 33-point scale (6 vs. 8; p=0.039).
+There were no differences between monotherapies with either carvedilol or digoxin in the second phase, however.

-1g.
+Key Question 1g.
 For adult patients with migraine, do beta blockers differ in efficacy?